mkotsur/mkotsur.github.com/_posts/2017-03-19-running-databricks-from-intellij.md

 run(sc, SparkSession.builder().getOrCreate())
 ```

-IntelliJ will report the error in the last line, but the rest of the code will be valid.
+The last line will contain an unresolved variable, but the rest of the code will be treated as valid.

 ## Step 3: Run